 How Close to Local Amenities?

 This question is very much dependant on whether you drive, have a car or whether there are accessible public transport links in your chosen area.
 If you need to be very close to shops and other facilities but don’t have a vehicle, distance needs to be researched in more detail.
+A perfect example would be Jadescape, a property located in Singapore.
+It offers a breathtaking view with the convenience of being close to local amenities such as schools, restaurant and even shopping malls.

 How’s the Signal Strength?